Everything You Need to Know About Education Loan

 The maximum amount of loan an applicant is eligible for is determined by a variety of factors.
 These factors include, among others:

-Credit worthiness is a factor determined by evaluating a person’s credit history.
-Lenders check an individual’s credit worthiness to determine his/her ability to repay the loan on time.
-This is done to minimize the risks associated with an education loan.
+- Credit Worthiness: Credit worthiness is a factor determined by evaluating a person’s credit history.
+Lenders check an individual’s creditworthiness to determine his/her ability to repay the loan on time.
+This is done to minimise the risks associated with an education loan.
 Individuals with a clean credit history tend to get higher loan amounts and quicker approvals.

-Education loan lenders generally ask for collateral for loans exceeding Rs.
-7.5 Lakh to minimize their risk.
+- Value of Collateral: Education loan lenders generally ask for collateral for loans exceeding Rs.
+7.5 Lakh to minimise their risk.
 In case a borrower fails to pay the loan, the collateral is used to recover the loan amount.
-Applicants who offer collateral of good value stand a better chance of getting high amount education loans.
+Applicants who offer collateral of good value stand a better chance of getting high-value education loans.

-The academic track record of a student plays a very important role while sanctioning the education loan.
-Meritorious students with an exceptional academic background exhibit seriousness towards their education and career and hence, have a better chance of getting well-paying jobs in the future.
+- Academic History of Student: The academic track record of a student plays a very important role while sanctioning the education loan.
+Meritorious students with an exceptional academic background exhibit seriousness towards their education and career, and hence, have a better chance of getting well-paying jobs in the future.

 Despite the specified limit, you must carefully calculate your expected expenses and apply for an appropriate amount that covers all your needs without becoming a financial burden in future.
-While contemplating the education loan amount you must consider the salary you expect to draw after your completion of course since it will significantly impact your loan repayment capability.
+While contemplating the education loan amount, you must consider the salary you expect to draw after completing of course, since it will significantly impact your loan repayment capability.

 Apply for an education loan through Shiksha Study Abroad partners